icdevs/Icdevs_mainsite/_posts/2022-03-25-QuickStart Dapp - Scaling With Canisters.md

 Once your app is complete and submitted, it will be judged on the following criteria:

-* How relevant is this sample dapps for the community?
+* How relevant is this sample dapp for the community?

-* How well is the sample dapps functionality presented?
+* How well is the sample dapp's functionality presented?
 * Does this sample dapp help me to build enough?
 Can I use the sample dapp for a real project?
-* How was the sample dapp written?
+* How well was the sample dapp written?
 * How many goals were reached?

 Bonus considerations: